 Apply for an Interest Area

 The School offers more than 30 interest areas in the fields of journalism and strategic communication to undergraduates.
 Students generally apply to the area of their choice in the first semester of the sophomore year.

-Students who wish to apply for a journalism interest area need to meet the following requirements:
+Students who wish to apply for admission to a journalism interest area are required to meet all of the following requirements:

 - Will have completed 60 credits before beginning interest area courses.